CAS Profile: Jason Rutten

 Search CAS Directory

-The Casualty Actuarial Society is pleased to offer a FREE student conference at this year’s Spring Meeting in Boston, MA on May 9, 2023.
-The event will run from 9:30 a.m. to 2:20 p.m.
+The Casualty Actuarial Society is pleased to offer a FREE student conference at this year’s Spring Meeting in Atlanta, GA on May 7, 2024.
+The event will run from 8:30 a.m. to 2:15 p.m.
 University students interested in pursuing an actuarial career are invited to participate in this one-day conference!

 CAS Student Conference Attendees Will: